AdamKadi/QUIC-Protocol-DDoS-Analysis/README.md

-# Network Traffic Analysis Overview
+# Resources for QUIC Traffic Analysis

 This README outlines key aspects of our network traffic analysis, focusing on the target web server, the bidirectional flows studied, the features extracted, and the dataset classes.